jetify-com/devbox/docs/app/docs/cloud/sandboxes/quickstart.md

 Once you've customized your environment, you can save your Dev Environment config to source control by checking in your `devbox.json` and `devbox.lock` files.
 These files can be used to recreate your environment on Jetify Cloudboxes, or on any other machine that has devbox installed.

 You can also use this file to configure initilization hooks, scripts, services, and environment variables for your project.

-**Further Reading**
+For further reading, see:

 * [Devbox Configuration Reference](../../configuration.md)
 * [Devbox Script](../../guides/scripts)
 * [Devbox Services](../../guide/services)